b-lukaszuk/BS_wJ_eng/ideas/index.md

 End date: Work in Progress

-Latest update (local time): Thu 12 Sep 2024
+Latest update (local time): Sat 14 Sep 2024

 ```jl
 include("./src/data.jl")
 getTimeStamp()
 ```

 Hello there.
-This is an open source/access book entitled: "Build SH*T with Julia".
-If anyone asked the full title is "Build *s*uper *h*elpful and *i*nteresting *t*hings with Julia", but the shorter version fits better on a page.
-Anyway, they say that in order to learn any programming language you need to build a lot of sh**, ekhm, stuff with it.
+This is an open source/access book entitled: "Build SH.T with Julia".
+If anyone asked the full title is "Build **s**uper **h**elpful and **i**nteresting **t**hings with Julia", but the shorter version fits better on a page.
+Anyway, they say that in order to learn any programming language you need to ~~build sh..~~ write a lot of different programs with it.
 Therefore, the book will contain a set of exercises for problems that, for whatever reason, I found interesting.

 This book was generated using [Books.jl](https://github.com/JuliaBooks/Books.jl) starting with [BookTemplate](https://github.com/JuliaBooks/BookTemplate).